electron/electron/docs/api/extensions.md

 ## Loading extensions

-Electron only supports loading unpacked extensions (i.e. .crx files do not work).
+Electron only supports loading unpacked extensions (i.e., `.crx` files do not work).
 Extensions are installed per-`session`.
 To load an extension, call [`ses.loadExtension`](session.md#sesloadextensionpath):